 If you are a clinician trying to find First Episode Psychosis care we can help.
 In response to promising research, Congress has recognized the importance of early intervention in serious mental illness and provides federal funds through the Community Mental Health Services Block Grant (MHBG) Program for grant recipients to provide and monitor implementation of community-based mental health services, which has helped to expand First Episode Psychosis programs and training.
 While more funding and resources are needed, HeadsUp can connect you to the growing number of high-quality services that currently exist in Pennsylvania and around the United States.

-If you are working with a client who may be experiencing early psychosis we are here to help connect you to information regarding online/telehealth resources.
+If you are working with a client who may be experiencing early psychosis, we are here to help connect you to information regarding care, research, and telehealth resources.

 91% Decrease in number of participant hospitalizations